Samiatjaji/BANK-LOANS-REPORT/README.md

 Out of the Total Applications of loans approved, 86.18% of them were good loans (i.e a payment plan has been paid fully or still ongoing).
 This is 33.2K of total applications and funded amount is $370.2M while the amount received is $435.8M.
 This shows that adequate requirements and practices are being followed to ensure repayment of loans.
 Meanwhile, Bad Loans (5.3K applications) only amount to 13.82% of the total applications where $65.5M applications were funded and $37.3M was received back.This is low compared to good loans but its still a potential area for risk management improvement.

 - Secondary KPIs

 ![Fully paid etc](https://github.com/user-attachments/assets/8ceef71d-2843-4650-9cb5-486fd7d65290)

 The dashboard provides a breakdown of loan performance based on the loan status.
-Majority of loan applications have been fully paid off indicating a positive trend while a smaller portion have been charged off and some loans are currently active and being repaid.
+Majority of loan applications (32.1K) have been fully paid off ($351.4M) indicating a positive trend while a smaller portion (5.3K) have been charged off and some loans are currently active and being repaid (1.1K).
+The fully paid category has the highest funded amount ($351.4M) reflecting a significant volume of repaid loans while the "charged off" category has a funded amount of $65.5M representing a loss for the bank.
+The Interest rates vary across loan statuses with "current" loans generally having a higher interest rate (15.10%).
+The DTI also varies across loan statuses including potential risk factors associated with "charged off" (14.72%)

 ### Overview Dashboard

 ![Overview Report](https://github.com/user-attachments/assets/ecdc9651-c026-419c-8f9b-33f233d7588a)

 - Total Loan Application by Month

 ![Total loan by month](https://github.com/user-attachments/assets/fc4c0df5-f516-4e9d-a951-51dc8737eaac)

+The chart clearly shows an upward trend in loan applications throughout the year.
+The number of applicants steadily increases from January to December with Decemeber having the highest loan applications (4.3K)

 - Total Loan Application by State

 ![Total Loan by state](https://github.com/user-attachments/assets/199aec4c-fe55-421d-9580-33a9236bf968)

+The map visually represents the distribution of loan applications across different states in the United States.
+The color intensity indicates the number of loan applications with darker colors representing higher application volumes.
+States like ---- with higher costs of living might have a highr demand for loans for their expenses such as housing and education.

 - Total Loan Application by Term

 ![Total Loan by term](https://github.com/user-attachments/assets/227e65b6-39e2-495e-bbd2-6c9b15c4660e)

+When it comes to Loan Term, Borrowers generally prefer short term loans to long term loans.
+28.2K applicants take loans within 36 months repayment plan while 10.3K take the 60 months plan.

 - Total Loan Application by Employee length